 Caregiver Occupational Stress Control (CgOSC)

-CgOSC is a Navy Medicine initiative to establish a standardized program designed to promote peer-to-peer intervention, bolster the resilience of caregivers, and promote early recognition and intervention of caregivers in distress to maintain mission and personal readiness.
-It is intended to support increased job satisfaction, higher retention, and increased caregiver preparedness for operational and occupational demands.
-CgOSC aims to enhance the mission readiness of Navy health care providers by supporting the prevention of stress-related caregiver injury and illness, and supporting their ability to render safe, quality patient care.
+CgOSC is a Navy Medicine initiative to establish a standardized program designed to bolster the resilience of caregivers by utilizing peer-to-peer interventions and unit assessments, and promote early recognition and intervention of caregivers in distress to maintain mission and personal readiness.

-NCCOSC works with the growing community of operational embedded mental health providers to develop clinical, operational and business best practices in an operational setting.
+NCCOSC works with the growing community of embedded operational mental health providers to develop clinical, operational, and business best practices.

 Disaster Mental Health